Lapiz-js/dev/readme.md

 ### TODO: Demo Project: Lapiz Notes
 I've gotten a start on this.
 Lapiz Notes will be a small, local notes program.
 It uses localStorage for persistence.
 Each note will have one label and may have many tags.
 This demo was chosen because it has a one-to-many and a man-to-many relationship.

+### TODO: Array Namespace
+Move ArrayConverter and remove into a namespace, probably just A for appreviation.
+Add these
+- unique
+-

 ### TODO: Lapiz Cookbook
 There are many features I've chosen not to include in Lapiz because building a standard interface is more complex and abstract than having a dev write the code themselves.
 For instance, I had originally wanted a standard way to do many-to-many linking but there are so many slight variations that if it were to be built, it would be more difficult to use than writing a many-to-many.
 However, showing a few examples would be helpful